0x90JMP/0x90JMP.github.io/_posts/2026-06-18-stealing-azure-tokens-template.md

 The critical detail is that the encryption key is derived from the *currently logged‑in user’s* credentials.

-This means that **any process running in that user’s context can request decryption**—no password prompt, no administrative rights required.
+This means that **any process running in that user’s context can request decryption**-no password prompt, no administrative rights required.

 ```c
 // Any process running as the user can call this.